onedata/onedata-documentation/README.md

   }
 ```

-#### LTeX – LanguageTool grammar/spell checking (`valentjn.vscode-ltex`)
+#### LTeX — LanguageTool grammar/spell checking (`valentjn.vscode-ltex`)

 [LTeX][] add-on provides offline grammar and spell checking using the [LanguageTool][].
-Note, that the LanguageTool server is automatically downloaded to your local filesystem
+Note, that the add-on automatically downloads a LanguageTool server to your local
-and launched locally — no data is sent to the LanguageTool servers.
-Also note, that the
+filesystem and launched locally — it doesn't send any data to the LanguageTool servers.
-free version of LanguageTool launched locally lacks some checking made in the cloud
+Also note, that the free version of LanguageTool launched locally lacks some checking made
-version.
+in the cloud version (e.g., articles usage).

 A configuration of the LTeX is placed entirely in the `.vscode/settings.json` file.
 It is
 also used by `make check-language` which uses the LTeX server to perform checking outside